unity3d-jp/MeshSync/Documentation~/index.md

 # Settings

-Default settings for MeshSync GameObjects can be configured on the [Project Settings](en/ProjectSettings.md) window.
+Default settings for MeshSync components can be configured on the [Project Settings](en/ProjectSettings.md) window.

 ![Server Settings](images/ProjectSettingsServer.png)

 Similarly, DCC Tools integration can be configured on the [Preferences](en/Preferences.md) window

 ![Server Settings](images/Preferences.png)